IMS322-Sheffield/IMS322-docs/docs/general/style-guide.md

 </html>
 ```
 ### Naming classes and IDs
-Class and ID attributes should be written using the "kebab-case" convention in which multiple all-lowercase words are separated by hyphens.
+Class and ID attributes should always be written using the the *kebab-case* convention in which lowercase words are separated by hyphens.
 ```html
 <p class="kebab-case-class" id="kebab-case-id">Blah blah blah.</p>
 ```
 Use concise, searchable, and meaningful names.
-Only use common and easy to remember abbreviations when a name becomes excessively long.
-A class name called `main-red-text` is much easier to find and recall than `mn-rd-txt`.
-Similarly, the ID `answer1-button` is much easier to find and recall than `button1`.
+Only use common and easy-to remember abbreviations if a name becomes excessively long.
 ### Semantic HTML
 A [semantic HTML](https://developer.mozilla.org/en-US/docs/Glossary/Semantics#semantics_in_html) element describes its meaning, providing context for the developer, browser, and user.
 It also improves accessibility for people that use screen readers.
 Some examples of common semantic HTML elements are:
 - `<h1>`, `<h2>`, `<h3>`, etc.